 The Teacup Beagle breed is great with kids and other pets.
 As a close relative to standard Beagles – one of the best hunting dogs – Teacup Beagles still have hunting instincts and will need to be trained not to bark and chase other furry animals.
 Pups from this breed are active and playful.

 All Beagles, in general, need lots of attention, or they can become destructive.
 Although these small stubborn dogs are hard to train at times, they remain one of the most popular teacup dog breeds due to their winning personality, cute looks, and positive demeanor.
 If exercised and fed proper Beagle dog food, they can also live a long time.

 3. Teacup Boston Terrier

 Teacup Boston Terriers are sturdy little dogs and like to play a lot.
 They do well in houses with kids and other pets.
-However, remember that as one of the teacup dog breeds they are more fragile than traditional small breeds, and even though they look sturdy, they can actually be harmed without trying too hard.
+However, remember that as one of the teacup dog breeds, they are more fragile than traditional small breeds, and even though they look sturdy, you can actually harm them without trying too hard.

 4. Miniature Labrador

 Not many people are aware of the Miniature Labrador because they're larger than standard miniature breeds.
 Labs are hunting dogs that are very rowdy and rambunctious.
 Since this “mini” breed is still pretty big, they are not as fragile.
 Miniature Labradors are easy to train, too.